telerik/blazor-docs/knowledge-base/dropdownlist-change-icon-when-popup-opened.md

 ---
-title: Changing the DropDownList Icon When the Popup is Opened
+title: Change the DropDownList Icon When the Popup is Opened
 description: Learn how to change the icon of the DropDownList when the popup is opened.
 type: how-to
 page_title: How to Change the Icon of the DropDownList When the Popup is Opened